AndrewOKC/Excaliban/README.md

     </a>
     <figcaption>
       <p align="center">
         Excaliban is PWA compliant.
-You're all to install it locally onto your desktop!
+You're able to install it, locally, onto your desktop!
       </p>
     </figcaption>
   </figure>